How our farm tables are made

 The Process

-Our tables begin as planks of wood salvaged from building that have been standing for 100 years.
+Our tables begin as planks of wood salvaged from buildings that have been standing solidly for around 100 years.
 These buildings include historic brownstones and commercial buildings in New York City.
 Because the buildings are being demolished, we are saving wood from the landfill.
 We look for wood that is the right size and species for our tables.
 We are picky about what goes into our tables so we select only the best beams and joists.
-The salvaged wood is actually higher quality than the wood used for making typical tables today.
+The salvaged wood is far higher quality than the wood used for making typical tables today.
 Even with its age, this wood will look better and last longer than anything on the market.
-Once we’ve selected the perfect pieces, we send them to our Scranton warehouse which happens to be the largest warehouse housing salvaged architectural materials in the US.
+Once we’ve selected the perfect pieces, we send them to our Scranton warehouse… the largest warehouse housing salvaged architectural materials in the US.
 We remove any nails in the wood using a non-invasive magnetic nail finder.
 We reuse these old 1800s cut nails in projects for our designers and remodelers.
 We remove any nails in the wood using a non-invasive magnetic nail finder.
 We reuse these old 1800s cut nails in projects for our designers and remodelers.

-If needed, we will cut the beams and joists down to a rough size using our handy dandy portable saw mill.
-Once cut, we kiln dry the wood to remove any access moisture that may cause the wood to warp.
-After drying, we fine cut the interior edges of the wood chosen as the top of the table.
+If needed, we will cut the beams and joists down to a rough size using our handy dandy portable sawmill.
+Once cut, we kiln dry the wood to remove any excess moisture that may cause the wood to warp.
+After drying, we fine cut the interior edges of the wood chosen for the table’s top.
 We use a special saw that allows the edges to be as straight as possible.
 This will ensure that the table joints fit perfectly.
 We will often use biscuit joints and glue to make the top the right size.
 The wood is clamped together until the glue dries in order to guarantee that the top will never split at the joints.
-Once the glue has dried, we will send the table top through a planer that is wide enough to plane the whole table top at once, which means that the table top will be level and that dinner service won’t roll to one side or the other once placed.
+Once the glue has dried, we will send the table top through a planer that is wide enough to plane the whole table top at once, which means that the tabletop will be level and that dinner service won’t roll to one side or the other once placed.
 Also, the wide planing allows us to preserve as much of the original characteristics of the wood as possible.
-The table legs and the skirt are made from the same salvaged wood, unlike our competitors who use new wood because it is easier to work with.
+The table legs and the skirt are made from the same salvaged wood unlike our competitors who use new wood because it is easier to work with.

 At this stage, we ask our clients for input regarding the type of finish they would like for their table.
 Typically, we will apply five coats of finish by hand using a marine spar varnish and tung oil mixture.
 We allow each coat to dry for at least eight hours before we sand the table smooth and apply another coat.
 On average, it can take a week or more before we have completed applying the finish to our handcrafted tables.
 Our method of hand applying the finish provides our tables with a depth and richness that a spray booth cannot provide.

 Well, we’ve finally decided to spill the beans and give you a detailed account of how our handcrafted tables get from point A (the scrap heap) to point Z (your dining room).
-Are you ready to have your mind blown?
+Are you ready to have your mind blown by the finished product?